watmildon/HighSchoolMascotMap/icon-info.md

 * noun-cowboy-615101.png - Cowboy by Luis Prado from Noun Project (CC BY 3.0)
 * noun-coyote-3662387.png - Coyote by Abby from from from Noun Project (CC BY 3.0)
 * noun-dog-364.png - Public Domain from https://thenounproject.com/icon/dog-364/
+* noun-donkey-7033944.png - Donkey by Fauzi Arts from Noun Project (CC BY 3.0)
 * noun-eagle-7121234.png - Eagle by sentya irma from Noun Project (CC BY 3.0)
 * noun-flag-of-scotland-4062186.png - flag of scotland by Tyler Gobberdiel from from Noun Project (CC BY 3.0)
 * noun-giant-4728529.png - giant by agus raharjo from from Noun Project (CC BY 3.0)